Grow Your Business with Traverse Connect

 Watch: Closing the Skill Gap: Focus on the ‘Blue Economy’ (NMC Webinar from October 6, 2022)

-The Grand Traverse Region's Freshwater & Marine Industry Cluster: Companies, Organizations & Initiatives
+Northern Michigan's Freshwater & Marine Industry Cluster: Companies, Organizations & Initiatives

 The Boardman River Dams Ecosystem Restoration Project will reconnect over 160 miles of free-flowing, cold-water stream and restore hundreds of acres of wetland and upland habitat.
 It is one of the most comprehensive dam removal and restoration projects in Michigan’s history and one of the largest such projects in the Great Lakes Basin.